By Sajjad Shaukat

 However, US President Donald Trump has gone so ahead in manipulating and equating the so-called threat of the Islamic militants and terrorism with all the Muslims that its seems, perhaps, he also sees Muslims in the daydreaming.

-Nevertheless, people all over the world expect that American president should be a wise person, having statesmanship-like qualities such as diplomatic skill, farsightedness, sobriety, good decision-making power etc., while working under pressure, during a crisis.
+Nevertheless, people all over the world expect that the American president should be a wise person, having statesmanship-like qualities such as diplomatic skill, farsightedness, sobriety, good decision-making power, etc., while working under pressure, during a crisis.

-Quite contrarily, body language and way of speaking of the impulsive Donald Trump show that he is guided by ungoverned temper, and he lacks leadership qualities like farsightedness, wisdom, crisis-management, diplomatic skill etc. He cannot work in pressure, as he has been puzzled over continued duress of his criticism in wake of perennial protest-marches and rallies in America, Europe and elsewhere in the world—people are raising the slogans that Trump as the president is unacceptable.
+Quite contrarily, body language and way of speaking of the impulsive Donald Trump show that he is guided by an ungoverned temper, and he lacks leadership qualities like farsightedness, wisdom, crisis management, diplomatic skill, etc. He cannot work under pressure, as he has been puzzled over the continued duress of his criticism in wake of perennial protest marches and rallies in America, Europe, and elsewhere in the world—people are raising the slogans that Trump as the president is unacceptable.
 In fact, he is neither a politician nor a statesman, as his contradictory statements and anti-Muslim rhetoric display.

-Famous thinker of international relations, Hans Morgenthau opines that external policy of a country should be moulded in accordance “with the exigencies and circumstances of time and place” otherwise, there will be “failure of the foreign policy.”
-It is quite true in case of the pro-Israeli and pro-Indian Trump who makes decisions in accordance with his personal liking and disliking, favoritism and disfavortism instead of the exigencies of circumstances and the concerned country, is likely to commit many follies in the near future, which will further thwart the American foreign policy goals, because, he does not have political wisdom.
+Famous thinker of international relations, Hans Morgenthau opines that the external policy of a country should be molded in accordance “with the exigencies and circumstances of time and place” otherwise, there will be “failure of the foreign policy.”
+It is quite true in the case of the pro-Israeli and pro-Indian Trump who makes decisions in accordance with his personal liking and disliking, favoritism and disfavors instead of the exigencies of circumstances and the concerned country, is likely to commit many follies in the near future, which will further thwart the American foreign policy goals, because, he does not have political wisdom.

-Hence, question also arises, as to how President Donald Trump would made good decisions on the major issues which at present, America is facing internally and externally.
+Hence, the question also arises, as to how President Donald Trump would make good decisions on the major issues which at present, America is facing internally and externally.